sjbeachler/HAQA/README.md

 # HAQA

-First off, let me thank you again for the opportunity to attempt these tasks.
-Although they were outside my area of technical expertise, I enjoyed the challenge and the exposure to new things.
-I hope you find that my responses show an ability to take multiple technologies with which I have never worked (selenium, github, data.gov, json) on top of other tools with which I have very limited experience (eclipese, java) and deliver logical, working solutions in a relatively short amount of time.
+2/12/2018 - UPDATE

+I am updating this in the hopes that you will have a chance to re-evaluate my work for these exercises.
+My original attempt failed in two major ways.
+For the first exercise, I realize that I failed to use Page Object Design Pattern.
+I wanted to redo this and show my understanding of test/code structure and design meant for easier updating and reusablility.

+I also wish I had spent more time on the WhiteBox Testing Exercise.
+After a second look, I realize that this is something that I could have made a much better attempt at completing.

+Thank you very much for your time and attention.
+Steven Beachler
+512-297-1977
+sjbeachler@hotmail.com

 I developed in Windows 7 with Eclipse, JavaSE-1.7, selenium-server-standalone-2.53.0, json-20160212.

-Please find:
+Please find available:

 Coding Exercise Part 1:
-- OrderIPhone.java
+1.a - SubmitCart.java
-- VerifyInfoUpdate.java
+1.b - UpdateAccount.java
-- emptyCartMsg.java
+1.c - EmptyCart.java

 Coding Exercise Part 2:
-- chargePointNetwork.java
+2.a - chargePointNetwork.java
-- hyattStationAddress.java
+2.b - hyattStationAddress.java

-Unfortunately, I am not able to complete the White Box Testing Exercise.
-My level of Java is not there yet.

-Specification Review Exercise:
+White Box Testing Exercise - WhiteBox.txt

-- SpecReview.txt
+Specification Review Exercise - SpecReview.txt